f18m/microirrigation-control/README.md

 The current consumption budget of the remote node when the firmware puts the radio in sleep mode is:
  - 100 uA for the 12V to 3V current regulator (in the hardware schematic shown above an ADP3333 low dropout 300mA-max regulator was chosen)
  - 130 uA for the static resistor divider used for battery voltage probing
- - between 1 and 200 uA for the CC1110 depending on the power mode selected by firmware (power mode 1 or 2)
+ - 0.5 uA for the CC1110 (considering the power mode 2 used by the firmware of this project)

-For a total consumption of about 430uA.
+For a total consumption of about 240uA.
 The current consumption budget of the remote node when the firmware puts the radio in RX mode is dominated by the CC1110 and will be around 22mA.
-With current firmware settings the RX window lasts for about 1sec.
+With current firmware settings the RX window lasts for about 3sec.
 Of course the "remote" node also needs to transmit an acknowledge to the "lime2" node (when a command is received in that RX window) raising current consumption up to 36mA but the TX time is so short that can be neglected in computations.

-Assuming that a 7Ah lead-acid battery is used for powering the system, and that the sensor will wake up once every 7 seconds to check for commands over the radio channel, the battery life can be easily computed using e.g. https://oregonembedded.com/batterycalc.htm.
+Assuming that a 7Ah lead-acid battery is used for powering the system, and that the sensor will wake up once every 6 seconds to check for commands over the radio channel, the battery life can be easily computed using e.g. https://oregonembedded.com/batterycalc.htm.

-Data entered on that page in my case is:
+Data entered on that page is thus (considering current firmware version in this Github project):
  - 7000mAh capacity rating
- - 100uA + 130uA + 200uA ~0.5mA current consumption of device during sleep
+ - 100uA + 130uA + 0.5uA  ~0.240mA current consumption of device during sleep
  - ~22mA current consumption of device during wake (radio in RX mode)
- - 3600sec / (7sec + 1sec) = 450 number of wakeups per hour
+ - 3600sec / (6sec + 3sec) = 400 number of wakeups per hour
- - 1000 ms duration of wake time
+ - 3000 ms duration of wake time

-The result is a battery duration of **~78 days**.
+The result is a battery duration of **~33 days**.

 The computations above do not include of course the current consumed to actually activate the relays and to move the electrovalve from the OPEN to the CLOSE position or viceversa.
 However such event is typically very rare (let's say once per day)